rszewczyk/wimf/README.md

 ## What did I Learn?

-I learned that this is relatively laborious way to build an application.
+I learned that this is a relatively laborious way to build an application.
 But that was somewhat expected and intentional.
 It is also something that I'm sure gets easier with practice.
+The payoff was that I did find it edifying to deal directly with the details that in the past were hidden behind many layers of Grail/Spring/Hibernate.
+I feel like I have an incrementally better understanding of how to build multi tiered systems in Java.

-However there are toolkits out there that potentially represent better tradeoffs in terms of the rapid development of something like Grails and the flexibility and greater control you get with this approach.
+That being said however there are toolkits out there that potentially represent better tradeoffs in terms of the rapid development of something like Grails and the flexibility and greater control you get with this approach.
 When programming in Go, I frequently use [Gokit](https://gokit.io/) and for Java, [Dropwizard](http://www.dropwizard.io/0.9.2/docs/) looks promising.

 ## Prior art